spetterman66/spetterman66/README.md

 - :wave: Hi, I go by 17lifers everywhere on the internet, but not here as I'm not changing this username.
 - :computer: I like contributing to free and open-source software (FOSS) projects.
+Sometimes I create random stuff idk xd.
 - :art: My profile picture is Hatsune Miku.
 I love Vocaloid and vtubers (neuro-sama, shirakami fubuki, nekomata okayu...)
 - :musical_note: vocaloid, melodic house, progressive house.
 See my SoundCloud and Spotify profiles.